-Bjørn Tomren has also undertaken several expeditions, and holds the world record for the most journeys along Norway’s length; travelling by kayak, rowing-boat, on skis and on foot.
-On his CV we also find a short career as a clown.
-Or, as author Erlend Loe puts it:
+Bjørn Tomren has also carried out several expeditions and holds the world record for the most lengthwise crossings of Norway; in a kayak, on foot, on skis and in a rowing boat.
+He can also briefly look back on a career as a clown.
+Or as the author Erlend Loe puts it:

-"Bjørn Tomren is not just a God-given musical talent.
-He can also ride a unicycle.”
+"Bjørn Tomren is not only a God-given musician with a wonderful voice.
+He can also ride on one wheel".

 Concert start: 17:00